mytech-today-now/business_scraper/.augment/rules/2025-08-19_AugmentAIRulesUserGuidelines.md

 - Use structured logging for errors.
 - Provide descriptive, actionable error messages where appropriate.
 - Implement graceful fallback strategies.
+- When a test case encounters an error, log the error as an "Issue" on GitHub, with the proper descriptive, actionable error messages where appropriate.

 ---